ArianAminoleslami/EHRs-Data-Harmonization-Platform/README.md

 ## Installation

 ### Using GitHub
-To install the development version of EhrDHP from GitHub, you will need the `devtools` package.
-You can install `devtools` if you don't already have it:
+To install the development version of EhrDHP from GitHub, you will need the `devtools` package in R. You can install `devtools` if you don't already have it:
 ```r
 install.packages("devtools")
 ```